 Transforming the facade of the Humboldt Forum into a living organism.

-The special art edition of Der Tagesspiegel, the German newspaper, publishes interview on the changing role of design in times of crisis.
+The interview on the projects Humboldt Volcano and Humboldt Jungle addresses the changing role of design in times of crisis.

 Rethinking design in order to address the changes of our future needs in our increasingly service and knowledge based society and economy.